 We Can Help

 K International can help with Multilingual Media Monitoring.
 Some of the services we offer include translation and reporting based on existing analysis and reports as well as performing a complete Multilingual Media Monitoring campaigns.

-Entering new markets have never been easier and there have never been a better time for it.
+Entering new markets has never been easier and there has never been a better time for it.
 New technologies and solutions such as mobile phone applications and media monitoring enable retailers to penetrate markets.
 The information is yours to take.
-Whatever your area, having a trusted partner will ensure that you reach your consumers in a way that communicates and creates emotional urge to buy the products, and that you possess the insider knowledge to their habits and preferences.
+Whatever your area, having a trusted partner will ensure that you reach your consumers in a way that communicates and creates an emotional urge to buy the products, and that you possess the insider knowledge to their habits and preferences.

 Entering new markets and highlighting how to make a successful expansion happen will be the topic discussed during “The rules of success for international expansion”delivered by Sir Ian Cheshire, Group Chief Executive, Kingfisher Plc, Philip Mountford, CEO, Hunkemoller, Jesús Echevarría, Inditex, Chief Communications and Corporate Affairs Officer and by Torben Paulin, BoConcept , CEO.
 Really keen to see whether translation will be mentioned, as this can literally make or break a brand.